-Early toys were known for their complexity; a delicate 11 inch long Packard Straight 8, a five-ton truck that came complete with tools, a road roller that came in five different sizes, a steam shovel with working arms and shovel, and Chrysler Airflows with take-apart bodies.
-Hubley’s was especially known for its many motorcycles, which were creative and often included sidecars or hooked to delivery vans that said, for example, “Say it with flowers” on the sides.
+Early toys were known for their complexity; a delicate 11-inch long Packard Straight 8, a five-ton truck that came complete with tools, a road roller that came in five different sizes, a steam shovel with working arms and shovel, and Chrysler Airflows with take-apart bodies.
+Hubley was especially known for its many motorcycles, which were creative and often included sidecars or hooked to delivery vans that said, for example, “Say it with flowers” on the sides.

-The 1906 Hubley catalog is dominated by fire fighting regalia.
-Kids could chose from pumpers (aka fire engines), fire hook and ladder wagons, and horse drawn hose reels.
+The 1906 Hubley catalog is dominated by fire-fighting regalia.
+Kids could choose from pumpers (aka fire engines), fire hook and ladder wagons, and horse-drawn hose reels.
 Keep in mind that the Great Chicago Fire of 1871 was still a formative memory for designers and parents.
 Historical note– the city of Chicago determined that the fire destroyed an area about 4 miles (6 km) long and averaging 3⁄4 mile (1 km) wide, encompassing an area of more than 2,000 acres (809 ha).
-It destroyed were more than 73 miles (117 km) of roads, 120 miles (190 km) of sidewalk, 2,000 lampposts, 17,500 buildings, and $222 million in property—about a third of the city’s valuation (more than $4 billion in 2016 dollars).
+It destroyed more than 73 miles (117 km) of roads, 120 miles (190 km) of sidewalk, 2,000 lampposts, 17,500 buildings, and $222 million in property—about a third of the city’s valuation (more than $4 billion in 2016 dollars).
 Of the 300,000 inhabitants, 100,000 were left homeless!

 Taking a quick survey of the 1924 Hubley catalog in the bank section you could choose from this selection– A Trick Monkey mechanical bank, a Trick Dog bank; Fido, Puppo, Elephants, Cuties, Indians, Bull Dogs, Santa, Dogs, Rabbits, Lions, Bears, and Elephants; all of these were still banks.